-1.1 Incidence of frauds, dacoities, robberies, etc., in banks is a matter of concern.
-While the primary responsibility for preventing frauds lies with banks themselves, the Reserve Bank of India has been advising banks from time to time about the major fraud prone areas and the safeguards necessary for prevention of frauds.
-The Reserve Bank has also been circulating to banks, the details of frauds of an ingenious nature not reported earlier so that banks could introduce necessary safeguards / preventive measures by way of appropriate procedures and internal checks.
+- 1.1 Incidence of frauds, dacoities, robberies, etc., in banks is a matter of concern.
+While the primary responsibility for preventing frauds lies with banks themselves, the Reserve Bank of India (RBI) has been advising banks from time to time about the major fraud prone areas and the safeguards necessary for prevention of frauds.
+The Reserve Bank has also been circulating to banks, the details of frauds of an ingenious nature, not reported earlier so that banks could introduce necessary safeguards / preventive measures by way of appropriate procedures and internal checks.
 Banks are also being advised about the details of unscrupulous borrowers and related parties who have perpetrated frauds on banks so that banks could exercise caution while dealing with them.
-To facilitate this ongoing process, it is essential that banks report to the Reserve Bank complete information about frauds and the follow-up action taken thereon.
-Banks may, therefore, adopt the reporting system for frauds as prescribed in following paragraphs.

-1.2 It has been observed that frauds are, at times, detected in banks long after their perpetration.
-Sometimes, fraud reports are also submitted to the Reserve Bank with considerable delay and without complete information.
-On some occasions, Reserve Bank comes to know about frauds involving large amounts only through press reports.
+To facilitate this ongoing process, it is essential that banks report to RBI complete information about frauds and the follow-up action taken thereon.
+Banks may, therefore, adopt the reporting system for frauds as prescribed in following paragraphs. - 1.2 A reference is invited to paragraph 5.2.4, as regards reporting of frauds involving Rs.
+1.00 crore and above to special committee of the Board. - 1.3 It has been observed that frauds are, at times, detected in banks long after their perpetration.
+Sometimes, fraud reports are also submitted to RBI with considerable delay and without complete information.
+On some occasions, RBI comes to know about frauds involving large amounts only through press reports.
 Banks should, therefore, ensure that the reporting system is suitably streamlined so that frauds are reported without any delay.
-Banks must fix staff accountability in respect of delays in reporting fraud cases to the Reserve Bank.

-1.3 Delay in reporting of frauds and the consequent delay in alerting other banks about the modus operandi and issue of caution advices against unscrupulous borrowers could result in similar frauds being perpetrated elsewhere.
-Banks may, therefore, strictly adhere to the timeframe fixed in this circular for reporting fraud cases to the Reserve Bank failing which banks would be liable for penal action prescribed under Section 47(A) of the Banking Regulation Act, 1949.

-1.4 A software package on 'Frauds Reporting and Monitoring System' was supplied to banks in June 2003 and subsequent revisions carried out in the above package were advised to banks vide RBI Circular DBS.FGV(F) No. 8897/23.10.001/2005-06 dated December 20, 2005.
+Banks must fix staff accountability in respect of delays in reporting fraud cases to RBI. - 1.4 Delay in reporting of frauds and the consequent delay in alerting other banks about the modus operandi and issue of caution advices against unscrupulous borrowers could result in similar frauds being perpetrated elsewhere.
+Banks may, therefore, strictly adhere to the timeframe fixed in this circular for reporting fraud cases to RBI failing which banks would be liable for penal action prescribed under Section 47(A) of the Banking Regulation Act, 1949. - 1.5 A software package on 'Frauds Reporting and Monitoring System' was supplied to banks in June 2003 and subsequent revisions carried out in the above package were advised to banks vide RBI Circular DBS.FGV(F) No. 8897/23.10.001/2005-06 dated December 20, 2005.
 Banks are required to send the returns and data, as prescribed, in soft copy only (except in case of FMR-1 return which is required to be submitted both in hard and soft copies) to RBI Central Office as well as the concerned Regional Office of the Department of Banking Supervision under whose jurisdiction the bank's Head Office is situated.

-1.5 Banks should specifically nominate an official of the rank of General Manager who will be responsible for submitting all the returns referred to in this circular.
+- 1.6 Banks should specifically nominate an official of the rank of General Manager who will be responsible for submitting all the returns referred to in this circular. - 1.7 Fraud Monitoring Cell at Department of Banking Supervision, Central Office will publish a directory of officers of banks/Financial Institutions (FI) responsible for reporting of Frauds etc in January every year.
+Banks/Financial Institutions should furnish to Department of Banking Supervision, Central Office Fraud Monitoring Cell any changes in the names of officials that will be necessary for inclusion in the directory by December 15 every year.